craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Divine.md

 ## Divine Spellcasting
 ###### REQ: #.EXP
 ###### xAP
-'You are one of few, favored by your deity or ideology for your actions, and you have been granted power in exchange for your continued allegiance.'
+'You are one of few, favored by your patron or ideology for your actions, and you have been granted power in exchange for your continued allegiance.'

 Content!